On the large interaction asymptotics of the free energy density of the Ising chain with disordered centered external field: Gaussian approximation of the discrete RFIC partition function

 With these estimates at hand, the proofs of Theorems \ref{th:mainL} and \ref{th:mainLpoly} will informally consist in the following approximations.
 We will let $L$ depend on $J$ and show, as $J\to\infty$ that:

-The first and third approximations will be given by our coarse-graining estimates.
-The fourth one comes from Theorem \ref{th:mainNv}.
-The second one will be provided by \ref{lem-W1} together with the following lemma, which is a version of the central limit theorem with respect to the Wasserstein-1 distance.
+The first and third approximations will be given by our coarse-graining estimates, while for the fourth one we will use Theorem \ref{th:mainNv}.
+The second one will be provided by Lemma \ref{lem-W1} together with the following lemma, which is a version of the central limit theorem with respect to the Wasserstein-1 distance.

-\begin{lem} If $\calL$ has a finite third moment, then the sequence $\left(W_1\left(\mathcal{L}^{\ast L}, \mathcal{N}_{L\vartheta^2}\right)\right)_{L\in\bbN^*}$ is bounded.
+\begin{lem} If $\calL$ has a finite third moment, then the sequence $\left(W_1\left(\mu^{\ast L}, \mathcal{N}_{L\vartheta^2}\right)\right)_{L\in\bbN^*}$ is bounded.
 If $\calL$ has a finite $p$-th moment, with $p\in [2, 3)$, then, as $L\to \infty$,

 \end{lem}

 \begin{proof} This is equivalent to showing that the Wasserstein 1-distance between the law of $(h_1+\dots +h_n)/\sqrt{L}$ and $\calN_{\vartheta^2}$ is $O(L^{-\frac12})$, respectively $O(L^{1-\frac{p}2})$.
 This is a known result, see \cite{cf:R09} for example. \end{proof}